jinsongwei/rshell/README.md

 3: cd command doesn't work.

 4: the maximun command strings can only contain 100.
-It is not unlimit.'
-5: if the commands doesn't exist then return notice, but if there is unformatted symbols or spaces in the first position, then return "wrong format"
+It is not unlimit.'	if the commands doesn't exist then return notice, but if there is unformatted symbols or spaces in the first position, then return "wrong format"

 5: when using 2>> and 2> must be connect to each other, can not run such as 2 >> or 2 >, must have no space.

+6: cann't place > < | >> <<< or 2> on the first or last argument.

+7: in cs100 g++ works weird.
+So this program did not free three two dimensional pointer array.

 ls.cpp
 ---